benbaran/adal-angular4/README.md

 ___

 Angular 4+ Adal wrapper package.
-Can be used to authenticate Angular 4 applications against Azure Active Directory v1 endpoint.
+Can be used to authenticate Angular applications against Azure Active Directory v1 endpoint.
 ___

 ## Change Log

+### 3.0.1
+- Updated to Angular 6, cleaned up files.
+THIS IS A BREAKING VERSION!

 ### 2.0.0
 - Updated to Angular 5, cleaned up files.
 THIS IS A BREAKING VERSION!